 Clinical Development Plan for the Synthetic Biology Program.
 We completed enrollment in a Phase 1b dose escalation study of DC-RTS-IL-12 in the second quarter of 2012 in the United States.
 DC-RTS-IL-12 employs intratumoral injection of modified dendritic cells from each patient and oral dosing of an activator ligand to turn on in vivo expression of interleukin-12, or IL-12.
 DC-RTS-IL-12, through the RTS®, controls the timing and level of transgene expression.
 The RTS® technology functions as a "gene switch" for the regulated expression of human IL-12 in the patients' dendritic cells which are transduced with a replication incompetent adenoviral vector carrying the IL-12 gene under the control of the RTS®.
 In addition, another Phase 1 study employs direct injection of Ad-RTS-IL-12 for the regulated expression of human IL-12 for the treatment of patients with stage III or IV melanoma.
-The binding of the small molecule activator to the fusion proteins of RTS regulates the timing and level of IL-12 expression.
+The binding of the small molecule activator to the fusion proteins of RTS® regulates the timing and level of IL-12 expression.
 In the absence of the activator ligand, the level of IL-12 is below detectable levels.
+Currently, there are no actively enrolling studies using DC-RTS-IL-12, as we have prioritized our clinical development efforts on Ad-RTS-IL-12.

 A clinical study of Ad-RTS-IL-12 is currently ongoing in a Phase 1/2 study for metastatic melanoma.
-The Phase 1 portion of the study is evaluating safety in addition to immunological and biological effects and efficacy of the therapeutic candidate in patients with advanced melanoma.
-Enrollment in the Phase 1 portion of the study is complete.
+The Phase 1 portion of the study evaluated safety in addition to immunological and biological effects and efficacy of the therapeutic candidate in patients with advanced melanoma.
+Enrollment in the Phase 1 portion of the study is complete and the Phase 2 portion is actively enrolling patients.

 In the Phase 1 portion of the study, clinical activity was observed at the two highest dose levels.
-The data also showed a correlation between T-cell immune responses and clinical outcome.
-We expect to submit full results of the study for presentation at a major medical meeting.
+The data also showed a correlation between T-cell immune responses and biological response.
+We reported that clinical activity was observed in injected and non-injected lesions, and that the therapy was generally well-tolerated with a safety profile consistent with other immunotherapies at the 2013 annual meeting of the American Society of Clinical Oncology, or ASCO.

-Based on early activity, and a determination of a biologically effective dose, we advanced to Phase 2 in which the first patient has been dosed.
-The Phase 2 study is a multi-center, single-arm, open-label expansion study that will enroll approximately 15 patients with unresectable Stage III or IV melanoma and further evaluate the safety and efficacy of intratumoral injections of Ad-RTS-IL-12 in combination with an oral activator ligand.
-Data from this study are expected in the second half of 2013.
+Based on early activity, and a determination of a biologically effective dose, we advanced to Phase 2 and enrollment is on-going in this study.
+The Phase 2 study is a multi-center, single-arm, open-label study that is enrolling patients with unresectable Stage III or IV melanoma and further evaluating the safety and efficacy of intratumoral injections of Ad-RTS-IL-12 in combination with an oral activator ligand.
+Data from this Phase 2 study are expected in the second half of 2013.

-Part one of a two-part study will consist of a safety assessment for Ad-RTS-IL-12 and palifosfamide, alone or in combination.
+We also initiated a Phase 2 trial of Ad-RTS-IL-12 and palifosfamide for breast cancer in the first quarter of 2013.
+Part one of this two-part study will consist of a safety assessment for Ad-RTS-IL-12 and palifosfamide, alone or in combination.
 Part two will consist of an efficacy evaluation of the Ad-RTS-IL-12 only arm and the combination arm.
 The primary endpoint of the study is rate of progression-free survival at 16 weeks.
 Secondary endpoints include objective response rate, duration of response and evaluation of pharmacodynamic tumor markers.